 - 6. The grades from EX to P are the Pass Grades.
 If the student is not awarded one of these grades, then the student is deemed to have failed in this examination and is given an F grade and such a student, having incorporated the suggestions and observations of the panel, can ask to be re-evaluated within ONE MONTH.
-The student can pass this re-evaluation with a P grade.
-Should the student fail again, re-registration for this Semester is required. - 7.
+The student should pass this re-evaluation.
+Should the student fail again, re-registration for this is required in the next semester. - 7.
 After the final evaluation process is over, the School must send the original evaluation reports and the hard-bound research review paper (final form) to the Academic Section for further processing.
 The final research review paper will be archived in the School Library.
 Copies of all evaluation reports must be kept in the school office.